samdze/godot-gameshell/README.md

-# Godot for GameShell
+# Godot for GameShell and other single-board computers
-Godot 3.2.3 export templates and instructions for the GameShell portable game console.
+Godot export templates and instructions for the GameShell portable game console and other single-board computers.

 <p align="center">
     <img src="/gameshell-godot.png" />